-- Work zone fatality involving contractor and consultant, or both - Work zone fatality involving law enforcement - Work zone fatality involving Caltrans employees
+- · Work zone fatality involving contractor and consultant, or both - Work zone fatality involving law enforcement - Work zone fatality involving Caltrans employees

-Direction Level: The Division of Construction chief has the authority to direct all Construction staff throughout the state to conduct a safety stand-down and to decide the appropriate next course of action at the statewide level..
+Direction Level: The Division of Construction chief has the authority to direct all Construction staff throughout the state to conduct a safety stand-down and to decide the appropriate next course of action at the statewide level.

-2-106C (3) Contractor's Participation, Work Suspension, and Participation from Law Enforcement time to participate is a mutually agreed suspension of time as defined in "working day" definition 2.2.3 in Section 1-1.07B, "Glossary," of the Standard Specifications.
+2-106C (3) Contractor's Participation, Work Suspension, and Participation from Law Enforcement

+Depending on the incident type, each safety stand-down has different participants and duration.
+Participation by the contractor staff is voluntary.
+The suspension of time to participate is a mutually agreed suspension of time as defined in "working day" definition 2.2.3 in Section 1-1.07B, "Glossary," of the Standard Specifications.